Micrified/MiniPascal/README.md

 2. Assigned expressions are checked to ensure they are defined.
 3. A warning is displayed for assignments which truncate the assigned expression.
 4. An error is displayed for assignments declared above the maximum scope level.
+5. Variables being assigned another variable directly (i.e: x := y) will throw warnings if y is uninitialized.

 ### Routines
-1. Checks if routine arguments are initialized.
-2. Checks that the number of arguments supplied are not greater than the maximum amount.
+2. Checks that the number of arguments supplied are not equal to the defined amount (exceptions for `readln`,`writeln`).
 3. Checks that correct argument types are provided.
 4. A warning is displayed for argument expressions which will be truncated.